 The listed building is a former public bath house that closed to the public in 1988 and has been redeveloped by Guildmore as a contemporary leisure centre with new homes to the rear.

 I spent the entire day photographing Poplar Baths as it’s a big project and I wanted to shoot the exterior at dusk.
 The building had to be carefully restored in order to keep original features such as the grand arches over the indoor courts, tiling and windows.
 All of these features needed to be captured along with the new areas.
 I shot the project using a Sony A7RII, which is an extremely high resolution camera with excellent dynamic range – if you’re not a photography nerd feel free to skip this bit!
 I used my metabones adapter to allow use of my Canon lenses, in particular my 17mm tilt shift lens.

 The arches are a particularly impressive feature and catch the afternoon sun due to the extensive glazing.
 Not a bad spot for a game of badminton.

 There is a 25 meter swimming pool with a smaller learner pool, and exposed steel beams above.
 I used my tilt shift lens to capture several photographs of the pool area from top to bottom, then stitched them together to create the following wide angle image.

 The cafe has views over the main pool.

 The is also an outdoor, floodlit football pitch.
 Behind this are the new flats and great views over London and Canary Wharf.

 I finished the shoot photographing the exterior of the building at dusk, with the passing traffic providing some nice light trails.

-You can click on the following link to view my interior photography portfolio.
+You can click on the following link to learn more about my commercial photography work in London.